Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 9. Updating a library
 10. Adopting a new library
 11. When a library does not meet requirements

+---
+**A word of caution:** _The guidelines and steps that follow are intended to be helpful in making decisions and taking proper actions; since every application context is unique, these guidelines and steps should never replace logical thinking, taking your unique situation into account!_

+---

 ### About the SIG OSH model